Cervical mucus after ovulation typically becomes thicker, less abundant, and creamy or sticky as fertility declines.

 Progesterone dominates the second half of your cycle, called the luteal phase.
 This hormone transforms cervical mucus from its peak fertile state—clear, slippery, and stretchy—to a denser and more opaque consistency.
 The mucus often turns creamy or sticky and feels tackier to the touch.

-This change helps protect the uterus by preventing bacteria and other pathogens from entering.
-It also signals that ovulation has passed and that the fertile window is closing.
-For many women tracking their cycles naturally, these signs are reliable markers for identifying when they are no longer fertile during that month.
+This change helps protect the uterus by making it harder for bacteria and other pathogens to move upward through the cervix.
+It also signals that ovulation has likely passed and that the fertile window is closing.
+For many women tracking their cycles naturally, these signs are useful markers for identifying lower-fertility days during that month.

 Typical Changes in Cervical Mucus After Ovulation